4 Steps on the Path to the Highest Good

 4 steps on the path to the highest good:

 #1.
 Paint a picture of the medium-term highest good.
-Make it near enough to be attainable and distant enough to be meaningful.
+Make it near enough to be attainable and distant enough to be aspirational.

 - Engage others.
 If you expect engagement, you must leverage engagement.